Recusal: Recusal in the United States

 The general rule is that, to warrant recusal, a judge's expression of an opinion about the merits of a case, or his familiarity with the facts or the parties, must have originated in a source outside the case itself.
 This is referred to in the United States as the "extra-judicial source rule" and was recognized as a general presumption, although not an invariable one, in the 1994 U.S. Supreme Court decision in Liteky v.
 United States.

 At times justices or judges will recuse themselves sua sponte (on their own motion), recognizing that facts leading to their disqualification are present.
 However, where such facts exist, a party to the case may suggest recusal.
-Generally, each judge is the arbiter of a motion for the judge's recusal, which is addressed to the judge's conscience and discretion.
+Controversially, each judge generally decides whether or not to recuse themself.
 However, where lower courts are concerned, an erroneous refusal to recuse in a clear case can be reviewed on appeal or, under extreme circumstances, by a petition for a writ of prohibition.

 In certain special situations, circumstances that would otherwise call for recusal of a judge or group of judges may be disregarded, when otherwise no judge would be available to hear the case.
 For example, if a case concerns a salary increase payable to a judge, that judge would ordinarily be disqualified from hearing the case.
 However, if the pay increase is applicable to all of the judges in the court system, the judge will keep the case, because the grounds for recusal would be equally applicable to any other judge.
 The principle that a judge will not be disqualified when the effect would be that no judge could hear the case is sometimes referred to as the "rule of necessity".